 Best-of-breed architecture for rapid device-to-algorithm insight

 Data at City of Playford is recorded every 5 mins in their SCADA system.
-SpiralData leveraged this dataset into our IoT/ML reference architecture which has been proven across utilities, supply chain, advanced manufacturing and other industries.
+SpiralData leveraged this dataset into our IoT-to-ML reference architecture which has been proven across utilities, supply chain, advanced manufacturing and other industries.
 The key benefits are:

 Our in-built ML workbench allows for rapid prototyping of different algorithms for unlimited use-cases.
 Results can be visualised in dashboards with automated alerts able to be sent via sms, or communication tools (Teams, Slack, etc) delivering an end-to-end solution from the device-to-the-decision-maker.